Colors for Skin Tone: Ultimate Guide

 Makeup's a big deal, too.
 If you're on the warm side, think about blushes in peach or coral, eyeshadows in earth tones, and lipsticks in warm reds.
 Conversely, if you have cool-toned skin, look for pink or purple blush, eyeshadows in cool shades, and lipsticks in colors like blue-based pink or red.
 And when it comes to foundation, it's all about matching your undertone.
 For cool undertones, aim for foundations with a bit of pink or blue in them.
 As for warm, pink undertones, try something with a touch of yellow or gold.
 And if you're neutral, go for something that's not too yellow or pink.

-The Spectrum of Skin Tones: From Light to Dark
+The Spectrum of Skin Tones: from Light to Dark

 Skin tones are so much more than just a color palette.
 Sure, they're tangled up in our genes, but they also dig deep into who we are socially and psychologically.
 To get a clearer picture, let's jump back to a key moment in history.
 Remember Gunnar Myrdal's study?
 It shook things in 1938 by showing how lighter skin often meant better job prospects for African Americans.
 This wasn't just in offices or schools but also in places like high-end clubs and beauty pageants.
 Sadly, the study showed that even the empowering "Black is Beautiful" movement couldn't shake off the bias for lighter skin.